greglu/hbase-writer/README.txt

 * BUILDING THE JAR
 * BUILDING THE SITE-REPORT

-The heritrix-hadoop-dfs-writer-processor is an extension to the Heritrix open source crawler written by the Internet Archive (http://crawler.archive.org/) that enables it to store crawled content directly into HDFS, the Hadoop Distributed FileSystem (http://lucene.apache.org/hadoop/).
+The hbase-writer is an extension to the Heritrix open source crawler written by the Internet Archive (http://crawler.archive.org/) that enables it to store crawled content directly into HBase, the Hadoop Distributed Database (http://hbase.org/  http://hadoop.apache.org/).
 Hadoop implements the Map/Reduce distributed computation framework on top of HDFS.
-heritrix-hadoop-dfs-writer-processor writes crawled content into SequenceFile format which is directly supported by the Map/Reduce framework and has support for compression.
+hbase-writer-processor writes crawled content into hbase table records with rowkeys.
+Having the crawled data in hbase tables is directly supported by the Map/Reduce framework.
 This facilitates running high-speed, distributed computations over content crawled with Heritrix.

-The current version of heritrix-hadoop-dfs-writer-processor assumes version 2.0.x of Heritrix and version 0.18.x of Hadoop.
-Newer versions of Hadoop and Heritrix may continue to work with this connector as long as the pertinent APIs have not changed.
+The current version of hbase-writer assumes version 2.0.x of Heritrix and version 0.20.x of Hadoop & HBase.
+Newer versions of HBase, Hadoop and Heritrix may continue to work with this connector as long as the pertinent APIs have not changed.
 Just replace the jar files with the newer versions.